The Research-Backed Focus Technique That Can Take Your Golf Game to the Next Level

 Create a positive learning environment: Build confidence with small successes to keep motivation high, leading to even more successes.

 In summary, external focus improves performance, boosts confidence, and strengthens learning.
-Whether you’re looking to refine your golf game, or enhance your athletic skills, shifting your attention outward might be the secret to unlocking your full potential.
+Whether you’re looking to refine your golf game, enhance your athletic skills, or just try something new, shifting your attention outward might be the secret to unlocking your full potential.
 Try adopting an external focus with your next game, training or task!

 External Focus Reflection & Action Checklist